Monarch butterfly migration: Endangered species designation

-In fall 2016, the Committee on the Status of Endangered Wildlife in Canada recently proposed that the monarch be listed as endangered in Canada, as opposed to its current listing as a 'species of concern' in that country.
-This move, once enacted, would protect critical monarch habitat in Canada, such as major fall accumulation areas in southern Ontario, but it would also have implications for citizen scientists who work with monarchs, and for classroom activities.
-If the monarch were federally protected in Canada, these activities could be limited, or require federal permits.
+On December 12, 2024, the United States Fish and Wildlife Service (USFWS) published in the Federal Register a proposed rule that would list the monarch butterfly (Danaus plexippus) as a threatened species and would designate the butterfly's critical habitat in accordance with the provisions of the Endangered Species Act of 1973.
+The USFWS estimated in the proposed rule that the probability of extinction in the foreseeable future (60 years) is 56-74 percent for the eastern monarch migratory population and 99 percent for the western migratory population.
+The proposed rule designated seven areas near California's Pacific coast as "critical habitat units" for monarch butterflies.
+The USFWS accepted comments on the proposed rule until March 12, 2025, but later extended the comment period to May 15, 2025.

+In December 2023, the Government of Canada listed the monarch as an endangered species under the federal Species at Risk Act.
+The listing protects the butterfly on Canadian federal lands by making it illegal to kill, hurt, catch, or remove a monarch egg, caterpillar, chrysalis or adult when on land that the Canadian federal government owns and/or administers.
+These include Canadian national parks, national wildlife areas, military bases and First Nations reserves.
+It is also illegal to possess, collect, buy, sell, or trade an individual monarch or any part or derivative of an individual when on that land.
+The Canadian government must prepare a recovery strategy and one or more action plans for the species to outline the work that can be done to conserve the species.
+The strategy must identify the critical habitat necessary for the monarch to survive and recover in Canada.

 Scientific community

-Differences in opinions by researchers are common and not all researchers are in agreement regarding lobbying for federal government intervention, steps to take to conserve the migration, and the possible endangered status of the monarch.
+Differences in opinions by researchers are common and not all researchers are regarding lobbying for federal government intervention, steps to take to conserve the migration, and the possible endangered status of the monarch.
 They have been critical of the data generated by citizen scientists calling it 'inappropriate'.
 Some researchers have been critical of each other for not making their data available to the public and to each other.
 Like all scientific research, opinions are voiced, sometimes explicitly.
 One scientistist is critical of the first tagging efforts by Fred Urquhart calling it an "amateurish self-serving approach to biology that isn't science".
 Another researcher denies that the monarch migrates but instead is greatly affected by weather conditions to head south.

-Local governments

-Local governments are considering legislation to provide habitat for migrating monarchs.
-Many are joining the non-profit organization Monarch City USA to commit to increasing monarch habitat in their area.
-The Monarch Butterfly Biosphere Reserve was established to protect an overwintering site in Mexico.